briwagner/OAuth_JWT_recipes/README.md

 ## Command Line JWT recipe

-The following sections discuss how to install and test the command line JWT recipe.
+This section discusses how to install and test the command line JWT recipe.
 Its files are in directory **command_line**

-### Installation
 1. Install the [jwtgen](https://github.com/vandium-io/jwtgen) command line JWT generator.
    It requires node.